 HTA Licensing and inspection

 An HTA licence is granted to an organisation if it shows it will comply with certain essential standards set by the HTA.
 When an organisation applies for a licence it assesses itself against the HTA standards.
 The HTA then evaluates the information provided and where necessary asks for more information before it issues a licence (Phase 1 Inspection).
 The HTA also inspects organisations to check that they maintain good standards and follow appropriate procedures (Phase 2 Site Inspection).
-Organisations the HTA consider to be highest risk are amongst the first to be inspected and are inspected most frequently.
-(By law, organisations licensed by the HTA for human application are inspected every two years, for example).

 Each licensed organisation has to nominate a person who will supervise the activities being carried out - the Designated Individual (DI).
 DIs undergo training provided by the HTA via the Medical Research Council Learning Management System to undertake this role and have statutory duties as set out in the HT Act (Section 18).
 Further training is also provided by the Health Research Authority .